§ 7401A Purpose.

 b.
 A tank on property as to which the property owner can establish that the owner did not obtain and could not have obtained, through the exercise of reasonable and due diligence, knowledge of the existence of the tank prior to purchase of the property.

 a.
-Designated as an out-of-service tank by the owner or operator; and the owner or operator shall provide notification to the Department on a Department registration form;
+Designated as out-of-service by the owner or operator; or

 a.
 Who has or has had a legal interest in a facility or aboveground storage tank; or